2025 Australian federal election: Results

 The incumbent Australian Labor Party government was re-elected for a second term, winning 94 of the 150 seats in the House of Representatives.
-This was a net gain of 17 seats from the previous election and equalled the Liberal-National Coalition's tally at the 1996 election.
+This was a net gain of 17 seats from the previous election and equalled the Liberal–National Coalition's tally at the 1996 election.
 Nationally, Labor secured 55.22% of the two-party-preferred vote.
 The Coalition fell to 43 seats, a loss of 15, with Opposition Leader Peter Dutton defeated in his electorate of Dickson.
 The Australian Greens were reduced to a single seat in Ryan.
 The non-Greens crossbench consisted of 12 members, the same number as elected in 2022, and comprised 10 independents alongside Rebekah Sharkie and Bob Katter.
 In the Senate, no party achieved a majority: Labor increased its representation to 28 seats (a gain of three), while the Coalition dropped to 27 (a loss of three).
 The Greens retained 11 seats, and the remaining eight crossbench seats were divided among minor parties and independents, including four from Pauline Hanson's One Nation, which gained two seats.

-The election elected the highest number of women to both chambers of parliament in Australian history.
+The election saw the highest number of women elected to both chambers of parliament in Australian history.

+98.2% of eligible Australians were enrolled to cast a ballot during this election.
+Youth enrolment was lower at about 92%.
+Indigenous enrolment was estimated at 92.9% in 2024.
+Turnout was estimated at 90.7%.